mwganson/MacroToolbarManager/README.md

 All image files are parsed, but we only keep those that are 64 x 64 pixels are smaller for use as icons.

 #### Make icon (button)
-The macro provides a simple icon creator tool that you can use to make your own simple icons.
-I used it, in fact, to make the xpm version of the icon for this macro, the blue t and the red M.  This functino makes use of openCV python package.
+The macro provides an icon creator tool that you can use to make your own simple icons.
+I used it, in fact, to make the xpm version of the icon for this macro, the blue t and the red M.  This function makes use of openCV python package.
 It comes bundled with FreeCAD, but if you self-compile you might not have it installed.
 You can install with pip as pip install opencv-python.

 Here is a screenshot:

 <img src="MacroToolbarManager_scr03.png">

 The integrated icon maker can be used to create your own icons.
 It has a layer system where each layer builds on the previous layer.
 You put one element per layer, typically.
 An element could be a rectangle, some text, a circle, etc.  Then you make a new layer and add the next element.
 Changes to the bottom layer automatically get propagated to the top layer, which is a combination of all the previous layers, plus whatever element is added within that top layer.
 At the top left corner of the dialog is a green plus button.
 Click that button to create a new layer.
 You can also create a new layer from the Layer menu.
 There are instances where you might have multiple elements in the same layer, for example if you import a sketch or use the rectangles() tool to create multiple rectangles in the same layer.
-All elements in a layer share the same color and (optionally) same border color.
+All elements in a layer share the same color and (optionally) the same border color.

 You can use construction points to setup your elements.
 For example, add 2 construction points (right click on the image label to create a construction point) and use those 2 points for the line() function or for the rectangle() function.
 You can also simply add the points as elements to the layer using putpoints(), which adds point elements at those point locations.
 Points can be edited after being placed in the Points box, the area at the bottom left of the dialog.
 You can move a point, you can remove a point, you can clear all points, and set the color of the points there.
 More options are available in the Points menu.
 The points themselves are not part of the image that will eventually be produced for the icon.
 They're construction mode elements, very similar to the construction mode elements you would use in a sketch.
+Right-click to add a new point, Shift + Right-click to select an existing point, or you can also select in the points list widget.

 ### File menu
 In the file menu you will find functions generally related to loading and saving files, plus an option to Quit the dialog.